Jammedat/devopsProjects/static-site-server/README.md

 ### Step 1 - Register and setup remote server on AWS or Azure
 Note: This is aligned with Azure
 1. Create a VM.
-2. Allow port 80 in INbound port rules.
+2. Allow port 80 in Inbound port rules.

 ### Step 2 - Install and configure Nginx
 1. Connect to your azure VM